veenapaul/SQL-Basics-to-Advanced/README.md

 TRUNCATE TABLE statement AND DELETE
 -----------------------------------
+Delete
+It can be used in 2 ways
 Sometimes, you want to delete all rows from a table.
 In this case, you typically use the DELETE statement without a WHERE clause.
 The following example creates a new table named customer_groups and inserts some rows into the table: